What is Gastric Bypass Surgery?

 Laparoscopic Roux-en-Y Gastric Bypass

-- Patients typically regain less than 15 percent of their weight after 5-10 years.
+- Most patients gain back less than 15 percent of their weight after five to 10 years.